briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

 child in this State or another state or under the laws of the United States;
 hospitalization, institutionalization or confinement in any public or private facility that is ordered pursuant to or under the authority of Ohio R.C.
-2945.37, 2945.371, 2945.38, 2945.39 or 2945.40, 2945.401 or 2945.402;
+[2945.37][ORC Section 2945.37], 2945.371, 2945.38, 2945.39 or 2945.40, 2945.401
-confinement in any vehicle for transportation to or from any facility of any of those natures; detention for extradition or deportation, except as provided in this subsection, supervision by any employee of any facility of any of those natures; that is incidental to hospitalization, institutionalization or confinement in the facility but that occurs outside the facility; supervision by an employee of the Department of Rehabilitation and Correction of a person on any type of release from a State correctional institution; or confinement in any vehicle, airplane, or place while being returned from outside of this State into this State by a private person or entity pursuant to a contract entered into under Ohio R.C.
-311.29(E) or Ohio R.C.
-5149.03(B).
+or 2945.402; confinement in any vehicle for transportation to or from any facility of any of those natures; detention for extradition or deportation, except as provided in this subsection, supervision by any employee of any facility of any of those natures; that is incidental to hospitalization, institutionalization or confinement in the facility but that occurs outside the facility; supervision by an employee of the Department of Rehabilitation and Correction of a person on any type of release from a State correctional institution; or confinement in any vehicle, airplane, or place while being returned from outside of this State into this State by a private person or entity pursuant to a contract entered into under Ohio R.C.
+[311.29(E)][ORC Section 311.29] or Ohio R.C.
+[5149.03(B)][ORC Section 5149.03].
 For a person confined in a county jail who participates in a county jail industry program pursuant to Ohio R.C.
-5147.30, "detention" includes time spent at an assigned work site and going to and from the work site.
+[5147.30][ORC Section 5147.30], "detention" includes time spent at an assigned work site and going to and from the work site.

 6. _(f)_ "Detention facility" means any public or private place used for the confinement of a person charged with or convicted of any crime in this State or